synadia-labs/showcase/cybervet/walkthrough.md

 ## NATS

-If you want to read no further, here is the key NATS usage data.
+If you want to read no further, here are the key NATS aspects of the game:

 - Players are added to a matchmaking stream when first starting a game
 - Players are entries in a KV bucket with data from the game join queue